 What Individuals Need to Know

-- You will need to buy health insurance or pay a fine.
+- You will need to buy health insurance by March 31 or pay a fine.

 - You can’t be denied coverage if you have a serious health condition.

-- Your insurance rates won’t be based on your health status anymore.
-Rates will be based on your age and may be adjusted based for tobacco use.
+- Premiums for Affordable Care Act plans won’t be based on your health status.
+Affordable Care Act premiums will be based on your age and may be adjusted based for tobacco use.